 Beekeepers Must Maintain Records of Biosecurity-related Actions and Observations

 Good record keeping is critical to good beekeeping and good biosecurity.
-It provides evidence that an action was undertaken and accurate records are essential for tracing the source of disease outbreaks.
+It provides a record of actions that were undertaken and accurate records are essential for tracing the source of disease outbreaks.
+It is also important that records are contemporaneous, that is, they are made at, or close to, the time that the action or observation being recorded was taken.

-http://beeaware.org.au/biosecurity/-----
+The records required under this section of the Code are the minimum all beekeepers should keep of biosecurity-related actions and observations.
+Example templates for record keeping are available at http://beeaware.org.au/biosecurity/----- to assist beekeepers with compliance with this requirement.

 REQUIREMENT